Disentanglement as Identifiable Pushforward Factorisation: Disentanglement

 \section{Disentanglement}

-We now define disentanglement; illustrate it for the linear case, justifying our disentanglement claim for LVAEs in \Secref{sec:bg}; and work up to explaining how it arises in a (non-linear) Gaussian VAE.
-(See \Figref{fig:disentanglement})
+We define disentanglement in terms of statistical independence.
+Random variables/co-ordinates $x_i$ are independent \textit{iff} their joint density \textit{factorises}, e.g.\ $p(x)\eq \prod p(x_i)$.
+Similarly, a pushforward density over a manifold $p_\mu$ may factorise as a product of independent 1‑D factors over the manifold (rather than ambient co-ordinates $x_i$).
+We say $p_{\mu}$ is disentangled when such a factorisation exists and each factor maps to/from a distinct latent $z_i$ (\textit{axis-alignment}), capturing the notion that changing one factor leaves the others unaffected.

-\begin{definition}[\textbf{Disentanglement}] Let $g\cl:\gZ\to\gX$ be \emph{c.i.d.a.e.}.
-We say $p_\mu$ is \emph{disentangled} if, for each $z\clin\gZ$, there exist 1-D densities $\{f_i\}$ such that $p_\mu$ \underline{factorises} as where each factor $f_i$ is the \emph{1-D push-forward} of $p(z_i)$ along the \underline{axis-aligned} line obtained by moving in the $i$-th latent coordinate while keeping all others fixed; $u_i$ is the co-ordinate of $g(z)$ along the image of that line; and random variables $\{u_i(z)\}$ are mutually \underline{independent} under $z\sim p(z)$. \end{definition}
+\begin{definition}[\textbf{Disentanglement}] For $g\cl:\gZ\to\gX$ \emph{c.i.d.a.e.}, we say $p_\mu$ is \emph{disentangled} at $z\clin\gZ$ if there exist 1-D densities $\{f_i\}$ such that $p_\mu$ \underline{factorises} as where: (a) each factor $f_i$ is the \emph{1-D push-forward} of $p(z_i)$ along the \underline{axis-aligned} line obtained by moving in the $i^{th}$ latent coordinate $z_i$ (with all others fixed); (b) $u_i$ is the co-ordinate of $g(z)$ along the image of that line; and (c) random variables $\{u_i(z)\}$ are mutually \underline{independent} under $z\cl\sim p(z)$. \end{definition}